ibm-cloud-docs/CDN/basic-functions.md

 **Step 4:**

-This step changes the Status to `CNAME Configuration`
+This step changes the Status to `CNAME Configuration`.

 **Step 5:**